Haven-Rau/Pokemon_Catching_Adventure/README.md

 #### 1. The Pokémon broke free -

 This result is dependent on the uniform roll of the catch rate compared to the catch rate percentage of the Pokémon.
-If the roll is greater than the catch rate, the Pokémon breaks free
+If the roll is greater than the catch rate, the Pokémon breaks free.
 ```Python
   # Perform the catch roll
         roll = random.uniform(0, 100)